abpy/FujifilmCameraProfiles/README.md

 # Fujifilm Camera Profiles

 This is a set of camera profiles for use with raw images from digital cameras.
 They are based on the camera matching profiles available in adobe cameraraw / lightroom for fuji X-cameras.
+This latest version is based on a more recent camera model: the x-pro3.

 The Film Looks are:
 * Provia